SJoshua/Light-Novel-Downloader/README.md

 A tool to download light novels on http://lknovel.lightnovel.cn/ (No longer available)

 ## Usage
 Follow the console, it's easy to use.
-(But it's not available now.)
+(But no longer available.)